Photos

 One wild guess is that Christina and Catherine were in fact twins, and were children of Michael Crobarger's brother George Crobarger.
 A connection to George Crobarger makes sense in Catherine's case, because in adulthood she lived near members of his family and followed migration patterns of some of his descendants.
 Years later, Catherine's son married the niece-in-law of George's daughter Esther.
 In addition, I have two autosomal DNA matches with descendants of George's daughter Esther.
 However, this theory doesn't explain why Christina Crobarger was described as Michael's daughter or was in Rockingham County, Virginia; as there is no evidence that George Crobarger ever lived there.
 Another guess though is that Christina and Catherine were children of Michael and Jacob was the son of George.

 Another entirely speculative theory is that she could have been the same person as Anna Catharina Kugler, who was born on December 15, 1777 probably in Bucks Co., Pennsylvania, the daughter of German immigrants Johann Jacob and Eva Catharina Kugler.
 There is not yet any evidence of what happened to that daughter (who would probably have gone by her middle name, Catherine/Catharina).
 We do know that their family moved out west in about 1794 to a German settlement near Cincinnati, Ohio.
 Then in about 1800, they moved again to nearby Greene County, Ohio.
 If Anna Catharina was still alive and unmarried during the 1790s and 1800s, it could have been the right circumstances for her to have met and married Jacob Crobarger.
 As listed above in Jacob's biography, he has not been located in any records between 1801 and 1811 and there is a strong possibility that he had moved away from where his family lived in the Shenandoah Valley of Virginia.
 Perhaps young Jacob Crobarger sought adventure and moved west to a German settlement in Ohio; then married and moved back to his family in Virginia.
 Longevity might also be a clue; Catherine Crobarger lived to 97 and Anna Catharina's sister Sarah Kugler Harner lived to 102.
 Warning!
-Other than these various similarities and guesses (same first name; nearly matching birthdate; connections to both Pennsylvania and Ohio; and the fact that her parents were born in Germany), there is nothing that proves or even suggests this connection, except that I do have one autosomal DNA match with a descendant of Anna Catharina's brother Matthias Kugler (1780-1854) and two matches with descendants of Anna Catharina's maternal aunt Sophia Margaretha Neuhaus Bauersachs - more research is needed!
+Other than these various similarities and guesses (same first name; nearly matching birthdate; connections to both Pennsylvania and Ohio; and the fact that her parents were born in Germany), there is nothing that proves or even suggests this connection, except that I do have two autosomal DNA matches with descendants of two different brothers of Anna Catharina: Matthias Kugler (1780-1854) and Jacob Koogler (1784-1870); and also two matches with descendants of Anna Catharina's maternal aunt Sophia Margaretha Neuhaus Bauersachs.
+More research is needed!

 Regardless of Catherine's exact origins, she was born somewhere in Pennsylvania.
 She married Jacob Crobarger before 1808, at an unknown location.
 They were probably in what is now West Virginia when their first known child was born in 1808.
 They moved to northeast Tennessee (probably with Jacob's father Michael) in 1808 or 1809.
 There, they apparently lived in Sullivan County, Tennessee before moving to Scott County, Virginia in about 1815.
 They lived in what is now Gate City, Scott County, Virginia until October 1819 when they sold their land there.
 At that time, they probably moved back to Tennessee and lived at an unknown location until 1830, when Catherine was a widow and head of the household in Jefferson County, Tennessee.